 I first met Abhik in office.
-He is a confident, good looking man and I was instantly attracted to him.
-We worked on the same floor, and it was easy for me talk to him without sounding too obvious.
+He was a confident, good-looking man and I was instantly attracted to him.
+We worked on the same floor, and it was easy for me to talk to him without sounding too obvious.

 Over time, we started hanging out together, going on what can loosely be called ‘dates’, but it was really more like two guys just hanging out.

 Then, after just a few months, Abhik got a job offer from another firm and left.
 I wouldn’t say I was heartbroken, no. I did miss him, but our relationship so far was actually just casual flirting.

 Abhik didn’t make friends quickly at the new firm, so he started to come to my office.
 It was at this point the two of us became very close, and before I knew it, he was my boyfriend.

 Our relationship took the obvious path.
 There was the initial euphoria, the settling of things, and then the strains, the ill-tempered fights, and the inevitable break-up.